 "The success of a reversible contraceptive for men requires an approach that reduces the production of sperm without impacting a man's testosterone levels or ability to produce sperm at a later date," Christina Wang, Assistant Dean in Clinical and Translational Sciences at the David Geffen School of Medicine at UCLA and a principal investigator of this trial, said in a press release.

-This contraceptive gel decreases sperm production without reducing sexual drive.
+This male birth control gel decreases sperm production without reducing sexual drive.

 “To create sperm, you need a high level of testosterone in the testes,” said Dart.
 “This gel reduces the sperm count to a level that is contraceptive by decreasing sperm production due to lower testosterone levels in the testes.”